openvar/variantValidator/INSTALLATION.md

 GRANT SELECT,INSERT,UPDATE,DELETE ON validator.* TO 'vvadmin'@'localhost';
 ```

 You can then use either our pre-populated database, or create an empty database that will fill as VariantValidator runs.
-Note this latter option.
-will make the library slower and may return empty values if there is a network connection error.
+Note this latter option will make the library slower and may return empty values if there is a network connection error.

 ***We strongly recommend that you download and extract the pre-populated database***